 Cerebri’s Role as a Service Provider to its Customers and Prospective Customers

-Cerebri is the creator of certain software products, and in connection with these software products, Cerebri provides product development services, solution engineering services, professional technical services, data migration services, and product technical support services (collectively “Services”) to its customers and prospective customers in the EEA and Switzerland through employees who may be located in the U.S. These U.S.-based employees may process Personal Data to provide Services to customers and prospective customers located in the EEA or Switzerland.
+Cerebri is the creator of certain software products, and in connection with these software products, Cerebri provides product development services, solution engineering services, professional technical services, data migration services, and product technical support services (collectively “Services”) to its customers and prospective customers in the EEA, UK and Switzerland through employees who may be located in the U.S. These U.S.-based employees may process Personal Data to provide Services to customers and prospective customers located in the EEA, UK or Switzerland.

 Customers determine the categories of Personal Data and other information that are made accessible by Cerebri, how that information will be used, to whom it will be disclosed, and for what purposes.
 Similarly, Cerebri’s customers and prospective customers who share data with Cerebri in connection with any of its Services determine which categories of Personal Data will be shared and for what purposes.
 Consequently, Cerebri does not know the categories of Personal Data to be processed or the purpose(s) of the processing unless and until Cerebri receives instructions from its customers or prospective customers.